pankaj90382/END-1.0/S2/README.md

 The graph shows how the learning rate changes the whole game in neural network.
 1. When the **learning rate is 0.1** the overall loss decreases slowly compared to other learning rates.
 It needs high number of epochs to reach the accuracy.
-2. As learning rate varies from 0.1 to 1.0, the overall loss of the neural network dimnishes very rapidly on every epoch.
+2. As **learning rate varies from 0.1 to 1.0**, the overall loss of the neural network dimnishes very rapidly on every epoch.
 The learning rate below 0.5 creates a decreasing linear graph, howerver, on other side it creates decreasing exponential graph.
-3. In the case the learning rate from 1.0 to 2.0, after 10th to 15th epoch, the overall loss reaches to point where it cannot be dimnishes further and creating a constantgraph.
+3. In the case the **learning rate from 1.0 to 2.0**, after 10th to 15th epoch, the overall loss reaches to point where it cannot be dimnishes further and creating a constantgraph.

 ![Loss vs Iteration](LR.JPG)